-As composer of acousmatic, electronic and creative music, some of his works have been used by experimental film directors such as Giovanni Andreotta and Fabrizio Personeni; video-installations by Gorazd Krnc, Toni Mestrovic, Alessandro Amaducci, Sammlerfamilie/Filoart, Tullio De Gennaro, Renzo Cevro-Vukovic, Alan De Cecco aka Soda, Iris Ollschewski, Lorenzo Commisso; he has performed the artistic scores of Fulvia Spizzo.
+As composer of acousmatic, electronic and creative music, some of his works have been used by experimental film directors such as Giovanni Andreotta and Fabrizio Personeni; on video-installations by Gorazd Krnc, Toni Mestrovic, Alessandro Amaducci, Sammlerfamilie/Filoart, Tullio De Gennaro, Renzo Cevro-Vukovic, Alan De Cecco aka Soda, Iris Ollschewski, Lorenzo Commisso; he has performed the artistic scores of Fulvia Spizzo.
 Participation to AD’A-Area D’Azione (Rocca Sforzesca, Imola), Sguardi Sonori 2008 – Festival of Media and Time Based Art (CAM Casoria Contemporary Art Museum, Napoli), Sguardi Sonori 2014 – Stars (Museo Pietro Canonica, Villa Borghese, Roma).
 Other works have been used for a collective video and theatre piece, performed at the National Theatre of El Salvador (San Salvador).
 The multimedia project Papiers Collés has been rewarded by Italian Ministry of Instruction – Department of Arts and Research (’05).

-In 2003, the practice of networking and the musical aesthetic of Stefano Giust have been analyzed in the degree thesis cum laude of Ivan Dal Cin, entitled “L’Arte Partecipante”, University of Udine, Italy.
+In 2003, his practice of networking and his musical aesthetic, have been analyzed in the degree thesis cum laude of Ivan Dal Cin, entitled “L’Arte Partecipante”, University of Udine, Italy.

-Still in 2016, at the invitation of the director Massimo Simonini, Giust organizes a series of four concerts, one of which present as a musician, for the Concert Season 2016/2017 of AngelicA – Centro di Ricerca Musicale of Bologna, at Teatro San Leonardo (Bologna).
+In 2016, at the invitation of the director Massimo Simonini, he is curator of a series of four concerts, one of which present also as a musician, for the Concert Season 2016/2017 of AngelicA – Centro di Ricerca Musicale of Bologna, Teatro San Leonardo (Bologna).

-His work has been broadcast on a number of radio stations, including Rai Radio-Tre, Radio Popolare, Resonance 104.4FM (London), Radio Popolare, Radio Base 81, Radio Onde Furlane, Radio-UAT (México), Taran’s Free Jazz Hour (France and Europe), Triple R Radio (Australia), 2SER/Curved Radio (Australia), KFJC (San Francisco) and Radio Bremen (Germany).
+His work has been broadcast on a number of radio stations, including Rai Radio Tre, Resonance 104.4FM (London), Radio Popolare, Radio Base 81, Radio Onde Furlane, Radio-UAT (México), Taran’s Free Jazz Hour (France and Europe), Triple R Radio (Australia), 2SER/Curved Radio (Australia), KFJC (San Francisco) and Radio Bremen (Germany).

 In addition, he runs Setola di Maiale, a record label devoted to creative and experimental music since 1993.
 The label has released his work as well as the work of many international artists: up to now he has produced 350 titles involving 600 musicians.
 Connected to this project, he has also organized three festivals in 1997 (Avanguardia Clandestina and Alterazioni Sonore) and 2003 (Festival Setolare – tenth anniversary).

 © Creative Commons